shap/shap/README.md

 - [**League of Legends Win Prediction with XGBoost**](https://slundberg.github.io/shap/notebooks/League+of+Legends+Win+Prediction+with+XGBoost.html) - Using a Kaggle dataset of 180,000 ranked matches from League of Legends we train and explain a gradient boosting tree model with XGBoost to predict if a player will win their match.

 - [**Iris classification**](https://slundberg.github.io/shap/notebooks/Iris+classification+with+scikit-learn.html) - A basic demonstration using the popular iris species dataset.
 It explains predictions from six different models in scikit-learn using `shap`.

+### Methods Unified by SHAP

+1. Ribeiro, Marco Tulio, Sameer Singh, and Carlos Guestrin.
+"Why should i trust you?: Explaining the predictions of any classifier."
+Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining.
+ACM, 2016.

+2. Štrumbelj, Erik, and Igor Kononenko.
+"Explaining prediction models and individual predictions with feature contributions."
+Knowledge and information systems 41.3 (2014): 647-665.

+3. Shrikumar, Avanti, Peyton Greenside, and Anshul Kundaje.
+"Learning important features through propagating activation differences." arXiv preprint arXiv:1704.02685 (2017).

+4. Datta, Anupam, Shayak Sen, and Yair Zick.
+"Algorithmic transparency via quantitative input influence: Theory and experiments with learning systems."
+Security and Privacy (SP), 2016 IEEE Symposium on.
+IEEE, 2016.

+5. Bach, Sebastian, et al. "On pixel-wise explanations for non-linear classifier decisions by layer-wise relevance propagation."
+PloS one 10.7 (2015): e0130140.

+6. Lipovetsky, Stan, and Michael Conklin.
+"Analysis of regression in game theory approach."
+Applied Stochastic Models in Business and Industry 17.4 (2001): 319-330.

+7. Saabas, Ando.
+Interpreting random forests. http://blog.datadive.net/interpreting-random-forests/